ayelsew/crypto-data-store/README.md

 ## Change log NPM

- - 1.0.6 Fix types and better eslint
+ - 1.0.7 Fix types, better eslint, secret key more compressed
-    Now methods like `.read(key: string)` can show properties of schema without pass generic type.
+    - Now methods like `.read(key: string)` can show properties of schema without pass generic type.
-    For developers, eslint config was updated for better lint code typescript
+    - For developers, eslint config was updated for better lint code typescript;
+    - The secret key by default, will be outputted as base64 because it's length less than base15 (hex)
  - 1.0.6 Overwrite optional
-    Now, if you have a file with data, on write it, the data object will be merged.
+    - Now, if you have a file with data, on write it, the data object will be merged.
 Except if you went to overwrite data, so you should set `overwrite: true` when instancing class DataStore.
  - 1.0.5 Support to add secret on instance DataStore class
-    Now it's possible to inject a secret key to open files already encrypted before
+    - Now it's possible to inject a secret key to open files already encrypted before